Concentration And Rate Of Reaction

 • m and n are the orders of reaction with respect to A and B respectively.
 These are experimentally determined and are not necessarily equal to the stoichiometric coefficients in the balanced chemical equation.

 The overall order of the reaction is the sum of the individual orders (m + n).
-For instance, if m = 1 and n = 2, the reaction is first-order with respect to A, second-order with respect to B, and third-order overall.
+Take this case: if m = 1 and n = 2, the reaction is first-order with respect to A, second-order with respect to B, and third-order overall.

 Determining Reaction Order: Experimental Methods